okta/okta-signin-widget/playground/README.md

 - `spec-okta-api` has mocks for Okta APIs, e.g. `/api/v1/*`, `/idp/idx/*`, etc
 - `spec-device-authenticator` is for mocking 3rd-party device authenticator application.

-Most of cases, the response is from a JSON file, it would be good to have abstraction to avoid tedious copy/parse.
-Take a look at `config/templateHelper` regardling how to handle the common use in general fashion.
+In most cases, the response is coming from a JSON file.
+It would be good to have abstractions to avoid tedious copy/paste.
+Take a look at config/templateHelper to get a sense of how to handle the common use cases in a generic fashion.
-Therefore in order to create mock for a URL which response is from a JSON file, e.g. `/idp/idx/foo`, you have to do two things:
+In order to create mock, i.e have a url /idp/idx/foo, respond with JSON stored in my-foo.json, you need to do two things:

 1. Adds URL to `idx` object in `spec-okta-api/idp/idx/index.js`
 2. Specify JSON file name in `idx` object in `config/responseConfig` like